Honda: International marketing

 In 2003, Honda released its Cog advertisement in the UK and on the Internet.
 To make the ad, the engineers at Honda constructed a Rube Goldberg Machine made entirely out of car parts from a Honda Accord Touring.
 To the chagrin of the engineers at Honda, all the parts were taken from two of only six hand-assembled pre-production models of the Accord.
 The advertisement depicted a single cog which sets off a chain of events that ends with the Honda Accord moving and Garrison Keillor speaking the tagline, "Isn't it nice when things just... work?"
 It took 100 takes to create the ad.

 Honda has done humor marketing such as its 1985 four-page "How to fit six Hondas in a two-car garage" print ad or "descending so low in a parking garage, they pass stalagmites and a Gollum-like figure."

-In 2004, they produced the Grrr advert, usually immediately followed by a shortened version of the 2005 Impossible Dream advert.
+In 2004, it produced the Grrr advert, usually immediately followed by a shortened version of the 2005 Impossible Dream advert.
 In December 2005, Honda released The Impossible Dream a two-minute panoramic advertisement filmed in New Zealand, Japan, and Argentina which illustrates the founder's dream to build performance vehicles.
 While singing the song "Impossible Dream", a man reaches for his racing helmet, leaves his trailer on a minibike, then rides a succession of vintage Honda vehicles: a motorcycle, then a car, then a powerboat, then goes over a waterfall only to reappear piloting a hot air balloon, with Garrison Keillor saying "I couldn't have put it better myself" as the song ends.
 The song is from the 1960s musical Man of La Mancha, sung by Andy Williams.

 In 2006, Honda released its Choir advertisement, for the UK and the internet.
 This had a 60-person choir who sang the car noises as the film of the Honda Civic is shown.

 In the mid to late 2000s in the United States, during model close-out sales for the current year before the start of the new model year, Honda's advertising has had an animated character known simply as Mr. Opportunity, voiced by Rob Paulsen.
 The casual-looking man talked about various deals offered by Honda and ended with the phrase "I'm Mr. Opportunity, and I'm knockin, followed by him "knocking" on the television screen or "thumping" the speaker at the end of radio ads.
 In addition, commercials for Honda's international hatchback, the Jazz, are parodies of well-known pop culture images such as Tetris and Thomas the Tank Engine.